 Column 6 – Other Operations

-The amounts shown in this column represent the expenses incurred by the company in operations other than title and escrow, or loss adjustment or investment activities.
+The amounts shown in this column represent the expenses incurred by the reporting entity in operations other than title and escrow, or loss adjustment or investment activities.

-Include: Expenses on orders not produced by the company, such as expenses incurred in the sale of title services to attorneys, agents, lenders or others.
+Include: Expenses on orders not produced by the reporting entity, such as expenses incurred in the sale of title services to attorneys, agents, lenders or others.
 Expenses related to the revenue reported as Other Operating Income on Page 4, Line 2.

 Exclude: Expenses allocated to providing services related to the issuance of a title policy by direct operations.